What are Punitive Damages?

 - The wealth of the defendant (in light of the goals to punish and deter future misconduct)

 Ultimately, the amount punitive damages awarded, if any, is within the sole discretion of the jury.

 Getting Legal Help

 Brown & Charbonneau, LLP represents individuals as well as large and small companies in cases involving claims for punitive damages.
 If you are involved in a punitive damages claim or would like to learn about your rights and how to protect your business, we can provide you with the information you need.
-Call today to schedule a consultation and learn more about how we can help you.
+Call us today at 714-505-3000 or online to schedule a consultation and learn more about how we can help you.